Shishamo

 Shishamo (柳葉魚), or Spirinchus lanceolatus, is an anadromous smelt native to Hokkaido, Japan.

 Description

 This fish averages 15 centimeters in length, with a maximum recorded length of 70 cm.
 It is generally dark on the back with a silver-white underside.
+It is distributed only along the Pacific coastal regions of Hokkaido, from Uchiura Bay to the coast of Akkeshi..